FireRat666/shorter/README.md

     *   **Subdomain Management**: Create, delete, and configure settings for multiple domains from a single interface.
     *   **Per-Domain Configuration**: Override default settings for link timeouts, display values, and usage limits on a per-subdomain basis.
     *   **"Remember Me"**: Stay logged into the admin panel for an extended period.
-    *   **Link Management**: View click counts, edit all link properties (destination, expiration, usage limits, password), and perform bulk deletions.
+    *   **Link Management**: View click counts, edit all link properties (destination, expiration, usage limits, password), and perform bulk deletions of links.
-*   **Link Analytics**: A dedicated statistics page provides an overview of site-wide activity, including total links, total clicks, and recent activity over various timeframes.
+*   **Advanced Analytics**: A dedicated statistics page provides a comprehensive overview of site activity.
+All sections load on-demand for a fast user experience and feature:
+    *   Overall site-wide totals for active links and clicks.
+    *   Recent activity (links created, expired, clicks) over various timeframes.
+    *   A "Top 10" list of the most clicked links.
+    *   A breakdown of active links per creator, including individual API keys.
+    *   A per-domain statistics viewer.
+    *   A feature to safely reset all historical statistics.
 *   **Automatic Database Maintenance**: A background job periodically cleans up expired records, and an intelligent "just-in-time" cleanup mechanism reclaims keys from expired links during normal use.

 ### Security & Deployment